JuliaLang/julia/stdlib/Logging/docs/src/index.md

    setting.
 2. The current logger state is looked up and the message level checked against the logger's cached minimum level, as found by calling [`min_enabled_level`](@ref).
+   This behavior can be overridden via environment variables (more on this later).
 3. The [`shouldlog`](@ref) function is called with the current logger, taking some minimal information (level, module, group, id) which can be computed statically.
 Most usefully, `shouldlog` is passed an event `id` which can be